 However, high-oleic vegetable oils are much more stable against oxidation than their regular counterparts and contain a healthier fatty acid profile.

-The Weston A. Price Foundation call most baby formulas “scandalous” for some of the following reasons:
+We should choose baby food carefully for some of the following reasons:

 - Baby and infant formulas available at retail have no FDA regulation.

 - Harmful contaminants such as rocket fuel and heavy metals have been found in baby foods.
 A study shows that infants who exclusively feed on formula have a 7.5x higher urinary arsenic level than breastfed babies (10).

 - Synthetic additives in commercial baby food can be problematic, such as laboratory-made folic acid.

 - Infant formula often features genetically modified (GMO) sugar and refined vegetable oil.
 Despite being non-GMO, organic products tend to have the same ingredients.

 - High-heat processing damages the formula which results in the formation of advanced glycation end products (AGEs).
 In fact, commercial infant formulas have a “70-fold higher level of a major AGE than human breast milk” (11, 12, 13).